NGFuture/post-it/README.md

 - refactored MainLayout to have better control on elements position
 - refactored User Auth - moved to MainProvider so user info was available for all components which need it
 - refactiring Footer and other elements to use MUI theme for easier changing colors and styles
+- signIn changed to PopUp instead of routing user to separate page for better UX experience

 Versions 1 and 2 (January 2022- February 2022)